 We are currently working on the following:

-- expanding the toolkit to include wording at Levels 7 and 8.
+- expanding the toolkit to include wording at Level 8.
 If you are interested in participating in this development work, please contact Rachel Maxwell.

 Don’t worry – we expect that there will be lots!

 In the first instance, please download the toolkit itself and have a look at the information it contains.
 Many of your questions will be answered there.
 However, amendments to the UMF have significant implications on all processes and procedures around programme design and approval.
-As such, they are being incorporated into broader work around the UN assessment structure being conducted under the remit of the Assessment and Feedback Matters working group.
-Each academic Faculty has around 3 representatives on this group who are the link tutors between academic staff and the working group.
-Please contact your representative for more details (as shown on the right of this page).
+As such, they have been incorporated into the UMF Review work.

 Finally, if you have any remaining questions, please email Rachel Maxwell.